Cabo Verde

 The early years and the colonial heritage

-Cape Verde asserts itself with a commercial warehouse
+Cabo Verde asserts itself with a commercial warehouse

-Cape Verde's importance and wealth has grown.
+Cabo Verde's importance and wealth has grown.

-The Portuguese Crown received taxes for each vessel that docked on the African coast, a commission on the sale of each slave in Cape Verde and sold the rights to exploit slavery to private entrepreneurs.
+The Portuguese Crown received taxes for each vessel that docked on the African coast, a commission on the sale of each slave in Cabo Verde and sold the rights to exploit slavery to private entrepreneurs.

 Products made in Europe were exchanged for slaves, and tens of thousands of men, women and children were sold to New World plantations in exchange for the raw materials produced there.